Just some of the details to be found inside this very special Norwich parish church.

 The chapel of St Ethelbert was probably located inside the cathedral precinct, but its parish also included buildings outside, suggesting that it preceded the creation of the monastery, c.1100.
 A geophysical survey has found its likely site under the lawn in front of nos 2-4 The Close.
 It survived until the summer of 1272 when a combination of bad weather and controversy between the citizens of Norwich and the cathedral led to its suppression.
 The parishioners were transferred to St Mary in the Marsh by a charter of the bishop dated 8th August.
 Three days later the simmering tension between the priory and the citizens resulted in riot and the torching of the cathedral and its enclave.
 Cause and effect are difficult to disentangle here, but a later bishop, John Salmon, created a new chapel of Ethelbert above the gate that bears the saint’s name, perhaps to salve residual local anger; as if to stress the point, it was given direct access from both the cathedral enclosure and from Tombland.
 For more information, click here: St Ethelbert’s chapel and the riots of 1272. (.pdf)

 The church of St Saviour stands on the east side of Magdalen Street, immediately north of St Saviour’s Lane.
 The earliest known reference to the church – as (Ecclesia) sancti Salvatoris – is dated between 1186 and 1200.
 The advowson of the church was held by the cathedral almoner and the account roll for 1424 records the craftsmen employed in the rebuilding of the chancel and a breakdown of the costs.
+Two 15th century painted panels, now in the Fitzwilliam Museum, survive from a larger scheme and probably originate from this church.

 The churchyard was founded, probably in the 12th century, on the eastern edge of an open space known as Gildencroft which today lies the north of the city’s inner ring road and west of Pitt Street.
 The peripheral location is reflected in the church’s fabric, which is mainly flint rubble and brick with cut stone limited to essentials such as traceried windows.
 Although much enlarged in the 15th and 16th centuries, the dimensions of the original building are recoverable.
 Distinctive early quoin stones, apparently in situ, can be seen at the east and west ends of the church.